Startup Runway Calculator

 How do I calculate startup runway?

-Divide your cash on hand by your monthly net burn (what you spend minus what you bring in) — that's how many months you have left.
+Divide your cash on hand by your monthly net burn (what you spend minus what you bring in).
+That's how many months you have left.
 Enter both numbers above for your runway and zero-cash date.

 What is a good amount of runway?